aplchian/lamrim/two/14-The-Perfections-of-Meditative-Stabilization-and-Wisdom.md

 Think over the benefits of meditative stabilization and the faults of not cultivating it.
 I will explain this in the meditative serenity section.

 ### 3. The divisions of meditative stabilization

+In line with the above citation from Asanga, if you subdivide meditative stabilization according to:

+according to nature:
+1. mundane
+1. supramundane

+according to orientation:
+1. serenity
+1. insight
+1. both conjoined

+according to function:
+1. **meditative stabilization that stabilizes mind and body in bliss within this life** - meditative stabilizations that generate mental and physical pliancy when you enter them with equipose
+1. **meditative stabilization that achieves good qualities** - meditative stabilizations which accomplish good qualities shared with the shravakas - the superknowledges, liberations, totalities, masteries, etc.
+1. **meditative stabilization that carries out the welfare of living beings** - meditative stabilization that accomplishes the eleven activites for others welfare